 The Shiplap Makeover

 Jennifer installed our Timeless Farmhouse White shiplap in both her entryway and master bathroom.
-See the pictures of before and after!
+Watch the shiplap transformation and check out the before and after photos.

 Master Bathroom Before Shiplap: